 Lecture 3 hours.

 This course provides students with an overview of the promotion function within marketing.
-Topics include brand promotion, segmenting, targeting, positioning, buyer behavior and influences, advertising, public relations, social media, direct marketing, sales promotion, and personal selling.
+Topics include segmenting, buyer personas, positioning, customer journey mapping, creative content creation for both digital and traditional advertising, public relations, and sales promotion tactics.

 BUS 140: Legal Environment of Business